-- a.
-Reduce the risk of accidents due to tiredness by providing a rest platform at appropriate intervals. - b.
+a.
+Reduce the risk of accidents due to tiredness by providing a rest platform at appropriate intervals. b.
 Reduce the risk of collateral injury from falling or dropping items of equipment by preventing the lateral overlap of two ladders.
+Dog 27 of 40

+Figure "A"

-Figure "A" Vertical Ladder - Ladder through the linking platform
+Vertical Ladder - Ladder through the linking platform